A recent report uncovered startling trends in ransomware attack 2020:

 - Prepare for the worst.
 Talk with your BCDR Consultant and look at the worst-case scenario you can imagine for your business and its data then implement a cybersecurity plan to address that worst-case and even a level higher.
 Standard, out-of-the-box security solutions are no match for the cunning of today’s hackers.
 To truly protect your business and its data you need to have a multi-layered approach that a hacker needs to breach before opening that final door.
 Your cybersecurity tools should also alert you to the first sign of a potential hole in your security.
 What should be in your multi-layered cybersecurity plan?
 Number one needs to be BCDR (you need to be able to quickly recover and protect data) implementing employee training, updating antivirus software (or installing it if you’re not already using it) and making certain all patches and updates to the software are run and tested.

 Know whether your current IT staff is competent and cognizant enough to ensure business continuity.
-BCDR is a specialized area of cybersecurity; having a tech-savvy IT staff member is not enough to protect your business from a ransomware attack.
+BCDR is a specialized area of cybersecurity; having a tech-savvy IT staff member is not enough to protect your business from a ransomware attack in 2020.

 - The cost of downtime from a ransomware attack is close to 25% higher than the cost of the ransom payment being demanded